Drawing and mindfulness: morning meditation

 What is the course about?

-This 5 day morning course is ideal in providing you with something nourishing before you go to work or wanting to set your day for creativity.
-Bringing togther the practices of drawing and mindfulness will bring a positive start and will support you in beginning the days with fresh eyes and mind.
+This course will introduce principles and practise of mindfulness in the context of drawing.
+Each morning there will be guided meditation to enable us to settle the mind and become quietly aware of our senses.
 The drawing exercises will be aimed at bringing about clarity and finding the pleasure in being present and aware.
 The structure of the course is 1 hour each morning over a week so that you experience the cumulative effect of a daily practice.

 This is a live online course.
 You will need: